Log Management and Analytics

 Fully Functional for 30 Days

-Usually, we log application data in a file.
+Usually, we log application data to a file.
 But we need a better framework.
 If we write logs as JSON, we can easily search fields with a JSON key.
 Moreover, the structured format will make it easy for us to perform an application log analysis.
 So, to get the most out of your JSON logging, it’s important to keep some practices in mind.

 What Is JSON Logging?